ashenBlade/postgres-dev-helper/README.md

 ## Extension Settings

-There are 3 settings:
+There are 4 settings:

-- Log level - set minimum level of log messages in Output channel.
+- `postgresql-hacker-helper.logLevel` - Log level

+  Minimum level of log messages in Output channel.
-  By default - `INFO` (if using VS Code 1.74.0 ang greater use `Output` channel logger settings)
+  By default - `INFO`.
+If using VS Code 1.74.0 ang greater use `Output` channel logger settings.

+- `postgresql-hacker-helper.srcPath` - Path to source code directory

+  *Relative* path to custom PostgreSQL source code directory.
+Use it, if source code files are not in your workspace root (i.e. in `${workspaceFolder}/postgresql`).
+Used for searching for required files (node tag files, `pg_bsd_indent` and so on).
+If not specified search starts from workspace root.
+(Next, this settings will be used as `*SrcPath*`).

-- Files with NodeTag files - list of paths points to files that contain NodeTags.
+- `postgresql-hacker-helper.nodeTagFiles` - Files with NodeTag files

+  List of paths points to files that contain NodeTags.

-  By default - `src/include/nodes/nodes.h`, `src/include/nodes/nodetags.h`
+  - If path is absolute - specified files will be used directly.
+  - If path is relative, search starts from source files directory (see `postgresql-hacker-helper.srcPath`).
+  - If not specified, `*SrcPath*/src/include/nodes/nodes.h`
+  and `*SrcPath*/src/include/nodes/nodetags.h` will be used.

+- `postgresql-hacker-helper.pg_bsd_indentPath` - Path to `pg_bsd_indent`

+  Path to `pg_bsd_indent` tool.
+Required for formatting support.
+Use it if you have `pg_bsd_indent` installed globally or want to use specific version.

-- Custom path to `pg_bsd_indent`.
-Use it if you have pg_bsd_indent installed globally.
-If not specified, it will be searched in `src/tools` directory.
+  - If not specified, it will be searched in `*SrcPath*/src/tools` directory.
+  - If specified, and failed to run extension will try to build it.
-  If required, it will be downloaded and installed (`wget` required to download sources)
+  NOTE: If required, it will be downloaded (`wget` is required) and built.

 ## Compatibility